 For Immediate Release

-BETHESDA, MD—Alley Cat Allies today reminds communities that winter is the ideal time to spay and neuter cats to get ahead of prime kitten season and end the breeding cycle before it starts.
+BETHESDA, MD—Alley Cat Allies today encourages communities to take part in Alley Cat Allies’ Beat The Heat campaign by spaying and neutering cats in the winter to get ahead of prime kitten season and end the breeding cycle before it starts.

 “The time for prevention is now,” says Becky Robinson, president and founder of Alley Cat Allies.
 “Cats may even be pregnant before the snow melts.
 For community cats, Trap-Neuter-Return is the most effective way to reduce the impact of kitten season by preventing litters.”